Punzo/SlicerAstro/README.md

 * label of 3-D view:  use W, S, N, etc. for the labels. (hint: ctkAxesWidgetPrivate -> AxesLabels)
 * for adding more decimals (both slider and spinbox) in volume rendering interface (color function) -> ctkVTKScalarsToColorsWidget (in ctkVTKVolumeProprietiesWidget)
 * at the moment the SLicerAstro is not aware of the CELLSCALL keyword
+* qvtkConnect in AstroVolumeWidget make crash on closeScene
 </div>